me76/mixpanel-blackberry/README.txt

 that you call flush() when your application is about to exit- if you don't call flush(), events that you tracked will be sent the next time the application is started.

+flush_with_timeout:

+By default, calling flush() will use a connect timeout of seven seconds- long enough to complete a connection under uncertain or high-traffic network conditions, but not so long that resources are hung up if the call will never complete.
+This timeout can be adjusted by callers using flush_with_timeout() and providing an argument in seconds.